sido-meet/D-Schema/README.md

 Contributions are welcome!
 If you would like to help, please feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-To add a new schema generator, you can create a new method within the schema generation class and expose it via the command-line interface in `main.py`.
+To add a new schema generator, you can create a new method within the `SchemaGenerator` class in `d_schema/schema_generator.py` and expose it via the command-line interface in `d_schema/main.py`.
+The generator should only rely on the `DatabaseSchema` object passed to its constructor.

 ## License